Ammolite Gemstone Information

 About Ammolite - History and Introduction

 Ammolite, often referred to as ammonite, is arguably one of the rarest gemstones on earth.
 Ammolite belongs to a small group of organic gemstones, which also includes amber, coral, jet and pearl.
-Ammolite is composed of the fossilized shell remains of ammonites (primarily aragonite), which is the same mineral that makes up nacreous pearls.
-Ammolite's highly desirable, opal-like iridescent play-of-color typically occurs in shades of green and red, but all of the spectral colors are possible.
+Ammolite is composed of the fossilized shell remains of ammonites, primarily aragonite, the same material that makes up nacreous pearls.
+Ammolite's highly desirable, opal-like, iridescent play-of-color typically occurs in shades of green and red, but all of the spectral colors are possible.

 Buying Ammolite and Determining Ammolite Gemstone Value Back to Top

 Ammolite Gemological Properties: Back to Top

 Ammolite Gemstone Varieties or other Similar Gemstones: Back to Top